Van For Sale

 Suspension is in decent shape, but showing its age.
 The rear end has the classic “Vanagon sag”.

-Tires are approaching end of life…probably another year or two.
+Tires are approaching end of life…probably another year or so.
 Currently stock 14-inch.
-We planned to upgrade to 16-inch once these wore out, but at this point we’ll probably just leave it for the next owner to decide what they want.
+We planned to upgrade to 16-inch once these wore out, but at this point we’ll just leave it for the next owner to decide what they want.

-Pretty firm on price, especially because I keep fixing things.
-(If you don’t want me to keep fixing stuff, I’d be open to a price reduction.)
-As of this posting this is the lowest priced Retail Group (remember, not just “Group”) Bostig Vanagon Westy (Camper or Weekender) in the whole USA.
+Relatively firm on price, especially because I keep fixing things.
+I have yet to see a lower priced Retail Group (remember, not just “Group”) Bostig Vanagon Westy (Camper or Weekender) in the whole USA.
 But, I suppose I'm open to legit offers.
 Worst I can say is no!

 Have questions?
 Want to see the van?
 Please use the form below.